 Breakfast was usually oatmeal, toast and cheese, or eggs, fried fish and potatoes.

-The mid-morning snack, called “little lunch,” was coffee and a pastry, cookies or cake.
+The mid-morning snack, called kleine lunch (“little lunch”), was coffee and a pastry, cookies, or cake.

-Dinner at noon was meat, potatoes, and vegetables from our huge garden, followed, of course, by dessert.
+Dinner (“diner,” served at noon) was meat, potatoes, and vegetables from our huge garden—followed, of course, by dessert.

 The mid-afternoon snack was our second little lunch of the day.

-Supper was a comparatively light meal of soup, a sandwich.
-And dessert, of course!
+Supper (“avondeten”) was a comparatively light meal of soup, a sandwich—and dessert, of course!

 We ended the day with our final little lunch before heading off to bed.

 Two things likely offset our unhealthy diet.
 One: the meat was from our naturally healthy pigs, grass-fed cows (no antibiotics) and venison when dad bagged a deer during hunting season.
 Second, we had fruit trees galore and a huge vegetable garden.